Instagram hides some posts that mention abortion

 WASHINGTON (AP) — Instagram is blocking posts that mention abortion from public view, in some cases requiring its users to confirm their age before letting them view posts that offer up information about the procedure.

-In one example, Instagram covered a post on one page with more than 25,000 followers that shared text reading: “Abortion in America How You Can Help.”
-The post went on to encourage followers to donate money to abortion organizations and to protest the Supreme Court’s decision to strip constitutional protections for abortion in the U.S.
+In one example, Instagram covered a post on a page with more than 25,000 followers that shared text reading: “Abortion in America How You Can Help.”
+The post went on to encourage followers to donate money to abortion organizations and to protest the U.S. Supreme Court’s decision to strip constitutional protections for abortion.

 The post was slapped with a warning from Instagram that covered the post, reading “This photo may contain graphic or violent content.”

+Instagram’s latest snafu follows an Associated Press report that Facebook and Instagram were promptly deleting posts that offered to mail out abortion pills in states that restrict their use.
+The tech platforms said they were deleting the posts because they violated policies against selling or gifting certain products, including pharmaceuticals, drugs and firearms.

+Yet, the AP’s review found that similar posts offering to mail a gun or marijuana were not removed by Facebook.
+The company did not respond to questions about the discrepancy.

-Berlin photographer Zoe Noble has run the Instagram page, which celebrates women who decide not to have children, for more than a year.
-Monday was the first time a post mentioning abortion was restricted by Instagram.
+Berlin photographer Zoe Noble runs the Instagram page that had its post referencing abortion blocked for viewing.
+The page, which celebrates women who decide not to have children, has been live for over a year.
+Monday was the first time a post mentioning abortion was restricted by Instagram, although Noble has mentioned it many times before.

 “I was really confused because we’ve never had this happen before, and we’ve talked about abortion before,” Noble said.
 “I was really shocked that the word abortion seemed to be flagged.”